rsdoiel/antenna/journalism.md

 ---

-## ‘The sky’s the limit:’ Occidental College celebrates inauguration of John Branca Institute for Music
+## ‘The sky’s the limit’: Occidental College celebrates inauguration of John Branca Institute for Music

 date: 2024-10-23, from: The Occidental News (Occidental College Student Newspaper)

 <p>Occidental College celebrated the establishment of its newest program with a combined concert featuring a capella, Jazz Ensemble, Glee Club, Symphony Orchestra and a faculty ensemble Oct.
 18. The John Branca Institute for Music was first announced in June after partner and head of the music department at Ziffren Brittenham LLP John Branca &#8217;72 gifted the school [&#8230;]</p>
-<p>The post <a rel="nofollow" href="https://theoccidentalnews.com/news/2024/10/23/the-skys-the-limit-occidental-college-celebrates-inauguration-of-john-branca-institute-for-music/2913456">&#8216;The sky&#8217;s the limit:&#8217; Occidental College celebrates inauguration of John Branca Institute for Music</a> appeared first on <a rel="nofollow" href="https://theoccidentalnews.com">The Occidental</a>.</p>
+<p>The post <a rel="nofollow" href="https://theoccidentalnews.com/news/2024/10/23/the-skys-the-limit-occidental-college-celebrates-inauguration-of-john-branca-institute-for-music/2913456">&#8216;The sky&#8217;s the limit&#8217;: Occidental College celebrates inauguration of John Branca Institute for Music</a> appeared first on <a rel="nofollow" href="https://theoccidentalnews.com">The Occidental</a>.</p>

 <br>